AshMac25/data_ai_fall_2026/module_2/assignment_3.md

 The leadership team has asked you to answer the following questions:

-- [ ] How many total applicants are there?
+- [X] How many total applicants are there?
+1,681 (after removing data after date 7/31/24)
 - [ ] How many applicants were assigned a cohort?
 - [ ] What is the number of total children of all applicants?
 - [ ] What percentage of applicants are veterans?